 GARETH BALE (1989-)

 Having been ignored by Cardiff City while at Whitchurch High, Bale was developed by Southampton.
-In 2013 the superb footballer moved from Tottenham Hotspur to Real Madrid for a world record transfer fee of £85 million.
+In 2013 the superb footballer moved from Tottenham Hotspur to Real Madrid for what was then a world record transfer fee of £85 million.
+He won the Champions League five times with Real and was instrumental in unprecedented success for Wales on the international stage: qualification for two consecutive Euros and, after a 64-year wait, the World Cup.
+By the time he retired from football in 2022 he had set new Welsh records for the most appearances (111) and most goals (41).

 LINCOLN BARRETT (1980-)